ahaffg/coedseren/README.md

 Since this is my first HTML/CSS project, the design has been influenced by the ”Love Running” and "Whiskey Drop" project.

-My goal was to create a website that could transmit to the users, the calm and warm nature of Coedseren's work and at the same time, the quality and beauty of her Jewelry, through a balance between colors, images and functionality.
+My goal was to create a website that could transmit to the users the calm and warm nature of Coedseren's work and, at the same time, the quality and beauty of her jewellery, through a balance between colors, images and functionality.
 ![Coedseren logo](/assets/images/coedseren-logo.jpg)

 ### Colours